smileidentity/smile-identity-core-python/README.md

 ```

-If you have queried a job type 5, your response be a JSON String that will contain the following:
+If you have queried a job type 5 (_Validate an ID_), your response be a JSON String that will contain the following:
 ```json
 {
    "JSONVersion":"1.0.0",